aabost/creating-SQlitle-tables-using-python/email/README.txt

-Goal is to export a sqlite tables of txt file
+Goal is to export a sqlite tables of emails' organization and their count from txt file.